cobalt-org/liquid-rust/CONTRIBUTING.md

 For new tags or filters, we recommend
 - Open an RFC Issue for discussing what the API should be.
 We'd like to avoid disrupting people once they start using a feature.
 - Consider incubating it in your code first to so it can be iterated on to find what works well.
-- Checkout prior art with [https://help.shopify.com/themes/liquid](Shopify's proprietary extensions) or [https://jekyllrb.com/docs/templates/](Jekyll's extensions).
+- Checkout prior art with [Shopify's proprietary extensions](https://help.shopify.com/themes/liquid) or [Jekyll's extensions](https://jekyllrb.com/docs/templates/).
 - Putting all non-standard features behind feature flags.

 If you're interested in benchmarking your changes